B1gB4dB4ng/favorite-cmd-commands/README.md

 # favorite-cmd-commands

 # $ cat [name of file]
-Print content of a (text)file.
+Print content of a (text)file

 # $ mkdir [name of folder to create]
-Create a folder.
+Create a folder

 # $ code [folder to open]
-Opens Visual Studio Code in the current directory.
+Opens Visual Studio Code in the current directory